 - Chronic Pain Syndromes

-We often combine acupuncture with cupping, moxibustion, massage and heat therapies to achieve the fastest results.
-We are experts at integrating the use of acupuncture into your current healing plan.
-We communicate with surgeons, physical therapists, chiropractors and other health professionals that you may work with to create an integrated health experience for you.
+Often combining acupuncture with cupping, moxibustion, massage and heat therapies achieves the fastest results.
 We want you to get better as fast as possible, acupuncture helps you do that.

 Qaseem A, Wilt TJ, McLean RM, et al, for the Clinical Guidelines Committee of the American College of Physicians.
 Noninvasive Treatments for Acute, Subacute, and Chronic Low Back Pain: A Clinical Practice Guideline From the American College of Physicians.
 Ann Intern Med.
 2017;166:514–530.
 [Epub ahead of print 14 February 2017]. doi: https://doi.org/10.7326/M16-2367